How To Change Your WordPress URL

 • Check Settings > General to confirm both URL fields show the new domain

-Changing your WordPress URL is a careful, sequential process — but when done properly, your site and its content should transfer cleanly to the new domain.
+Changing your WordPress URL is a careful, sequential process.
+When done properly, your site and its content transfer cleanly to the new domain.

 Recap: